-Financial aid awards are available to view online in mid-April.
-Check your university email account for your aid notification email; follow the instructions to review your package.
+Financial aid notifications are available to view online in mid-April.
+Check your university email account for your aid notification email and follow the instructions to review your package.
 Keep your contact information current via buckeylink.osu.edu.

 STEP 6: Have you been selected for verification?